jjpeleato/jjpeleato/README.md

 My name is José J. Peleato Pradel.
 I am a Full-stack Developer with 10+ years of experience in developing websites and applications.

-I like teams that solve difficult and interesting problems.
-I prefer to work on programming.
-I like developing in back-end and front-end, I feel comfortable in both environments.
-My main skills are PHP and JS.
+I enjoy being part of teams that tackle difficult and interesting problems.
+I prefer working in programming, and I feel comfortable developing both on the back end and the front end.
+My main skills are PHP and JavaScript.

 In my professional career, I focus on writing clean, scalable and maintainable code.
 I'm a perfectionist, always striving to prevent potential bugs and deliver highly optimized, fast-performing solutions.